openforis/sepal-doc/docs/source/team/classroom.rst

 Enter :code:`maj+Z`.

-Select **Add** to connect the folder your own Google Drive account (see following image).
+Select **Add** to connect the folder to your own Google Drive account.

 .. image:: ../_images/team/classroom/pop-up.png

-To reuse a file from this folder, **Edit** classroom content (see following image).
+To reuse a file from this folder, use the **Edit** function.

 .. image:: ../_images/team/classroom/edit.png

-Then, add a file from Google Drive (to make sure that you're reusing an already existing file):
+Then, add a file from Google Drive:

 .. image:: ../_images/team/classroom/add-file.png